 Taking a bath or shower can be relaxing and help prepare the body for sleep.
 It can also help improve temperature regulation before bed.

-E-books have become increasingly popular in the past few years.
+E-books have become increasingly popular over the past few years.

-They have backlit screens, which make them ideal for reading before bed in a darkened room.
-However, this could affect sleep negatively.
+They have backlit screens, which make them ideal for reading before bed in a dark room.
+However, this could negatively affect sleep.

 One study gave young adults a printed book and an e-book to read before bed.
 The researchers found that when using the e-book, the participants took longer to fall asleep.

 However, the study only involved 12 participants.
-The researchers also used a study design that meant participants read both types of book.
-It is difficult to determine whether being exposed to both reading conditions biased the results.
+The researchers also used a study design that meant that the participants read both types of book.
+It is difficult to determine whether or not exposure to both reading conditions biased the results.

-Few reliable studies exist in this area, and more research is still needed to draw any firm conclusions.
+Few reliable studies exist in this area, and more research is necessary to draw any firm conclusions.

-Melatonin is known as the sleep hormone.
+Melatonin is known as “the sleep hormone.”
 The body produces it to induce drowsiness and sleep in line with the body clock.
-People can also take it as a supplement to increase the chances of getting to sleep.
+People can also take it as a supplement to increase the chance of getting to sleep.

-Noise can be distracting, prevent the onset of sleep, and lower the quality of a night’s sleep.
+Noise can be distracting, prevent the onset of sleep, and lower the quality of sleep.

-A 2016 study found that participants had a significantly worse sleep in a hospital than at home.
-The authors of the study found that this was primarily due to the increased level of noise in the hospital, compared with a person’s home.
+A 2016 study found that participants had significantly worse sleep in a hospital setting than at home.
+The authors of the study found that this was primarily due to the increased level of noise in the hospital.

 Drinking large amounts of alcohol before bed can have an adverse impact on sleep.
 Alcohol is problematic because it can induce feelings of restlessness and nausea, which can delay the onset of sleep.

-Getting to sleep naturally is the best way to ensure the mind and body gets the rest that it needs.
+Getting to sleep naturally is the best way to ensure that the mind and body get the rest they need.

-Trying the methods above can increase the chances of falling asleep without the need to use any sleep aids.
+Trying the methods above can increase the chance of falling asleep without needing to use any sleep aids.